Kidstoysstudio's ultimate activity book collection Download activity book

 Children love to repeat!
 Parents love repetition!
 Everyone loves repetition!

-If you don't repeat something in your story, it won't be a great children's book.
+If you don't have something in you story repeats, it won't be a great children's book.

 Here are three types of reps you can use: